Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 TL;DR

-• Acid reflux is commonly treated with PPIs, but many people continue to experience symptoms despite being on medication
+• Acid reflux is commonly treated with PPIs, but many people continue to experience symptoms despite medication

 • Gut dysbiosis, including SIBO (Small Intestinal Bacterial Overgrowth) and IMO (Intestinal Methanogen Overgrowth), may be an overlooked driver of persistent reflux